 (Note – The full printable recipe is at the bottom of this post)

-- Make the creamy poppy seed dressing.
-In a small bowl, combine the tahini or vegan mayo, apple cider vinegar, maple syrup, dijon, garlic & onion powder and poppy seeds (above left).
+• Make the creamy poppy seed dressing.
+In a small bowl, combine the tahini or vegan mayo, apple cider vinegar, maple syrup, dijon, garlic & onion powder, and poppy seeds (above left).
+If you find the dressing is too thick, add 2 – 3 tablespoons of water to thin.

-- Assemble the salad.
-Once your ingredients are prepped, add them to the chickpeas, the grapes, celery, and pecans.
-Pour the dressing overtop (shown above right) and mix to combine (shown above).
+• Assemble the salad.
+Once your ingredients are prepped, add them to the chickpeas, grapes, celery, and pecans.
+Pour the dressing over top and mix to combine.

 And now you’re ready to enjoy this amazing salad!